wp-sms/wp-sms/readme.txt

 * If you installed the Pro Pack (wp-sms-pro) as well, please make sure that's updated to v3.3.*

 == Changelog ==
-= v5.6.5 - 05.12.2021 =
+= v5.6.5 - 07.12.2021 =
-* NEW: Selecting the several user groups on send SMS page has been supported
+* Feature: Selecting the several user groups on send SMS page has been supported
 * Bugfix: The post type & author notification issue has been fixed
-* Enhancement: The setting pages & styles improvement
+* Enhancement: The setting pages & styles improvement, enjoy the new admin interface!
 * Update: Pro settings page merged to the main settings page

 = v5.6.4 - 14.11.2021 =